 If you continue to have bleeding between your periods after the first few months, you should see your doctor.
 Also, if your periods seem more severe or unusual in any way, contact your doctor.

-- You have leg pain or your leg feels hot to the touch.
+- Leg pain, swelling, or your leg feels hot to the touch

 Questions to ask your doctor